theawesomestnathan/coolgle/README.md

 ## Backstory

 I came across this video on Youtube about making a better Google.
 I thought: "Oh, that's easy!
 I can totally do that!".
-Initially, I the backend with Go, specifically, with **Go Fiber**  as the full-stack framework.
+Initially, I made the backend with Go, specifically, with **Go Fiber**  as the full-stack framework.

 It was easy, and *that was the reason I didn't like it.* You see, as Terry Davis said: *"An idiot admires simplicity, a genius admires complexity."* So, since I'm an idiot, I decided to hop between many Javascript backend frameworks like a teenager deciding what they want to be in life.